Rilr20/Budgetproposition-Comparison/README.md

 ## Current Status

-This project was just made for fun where I applied technologies I'm familiar with and learn more about.
+This project was just made for fun where I applied technologies I'm familiar with and want to learn more about.

 ## Technologies Used

-- Python
+- Python for data extraction
-- TypeScript
-- Svelte
+- Svelte with TypeScript for display of data

 ## Data Sources